Burlap & Satin

 Burlap & Satin is the twenty-fifth solo studio album by American entertainer Dolly Parton.
 It was released on May 2, 1983, by RCA Records.
 The album straddled the line between pop and country sounds.
-Consisting mostly of Parton's own compositions, two tracks were outtakes from the Best Little Whorehouse in Texas film: "A Cowboy's Ways" (a song intended for costar Burt Reynolds to perform in the film that was ultimately cut out of the film) and "A Gamble Either Way".
+Consisting mostly of Parton's own compositions, two tracks were outtakes from the film Best Little Whorehouse in Texas: "A Cowboy's Ways" (a song intended for co-star Burt Reynolds to perform in the film that was ultimately cut from it) and "A Gamble Either Way".
 The album's single, "Potential New Boyfriend" was a top 20 country single and was accompanied by Parton's first ever music video.
 Willie Nelson duetted on a cover of the Eddy Arnold hit "I Really Don't Want to Know".
-The track "Ooo-eee" was recorded by Nicolette Larson on her 1980 album, "Radioland" and features backing vocals from Linda Ronstadt.
+The track "Ooo-eee" was recorded by Nicolette Larson on her 1980 album "Radioland" and features backing vocals from Linda Ronstadt.

 As part of Parton's 2007 European tour, the album was re-released for the first time on CD by BMG Germany (a division of Sony/BMG) in a two-fer CD.
 It was paired with 1985's Real Love.